Celebrity birthdays for the week of January 2-8 - ExBulletin

 Celebrity birthdays for the week of January 2-8:

 January 3: actor Dabney Coleman is 90 years old.
 Singer-songwriter Van Dyke Parks is 79 years old.
 Singer Stephen Stills is 77 years old.
 Led Zeppelin bassist John Paul Jones is 76 years old.
 Actor Victoria Principal is 72 years old.
 Actor Mel Gibson is 66 years old.
-Actor Shannon Sturges (“Port Charles”) is 54 years old.
+Actor Shannon Sturges (Port Charles) is 54 years old.
 Jazz saxophonist James Carter is 53 years old.
 Contemporary Christian singer Nichole Nordeman is 50 years old.
 Daft Punk musician Thomas Bangalter is 47 years old.
-Actor Jason Marsden (“Ally McBeal”) is 47 years old.
-Actor Danica McKellar (“The Wonder Years”) is 47 years old.
-Actor Nicholas Gonzalez (“The OC”) is 46 years old.
-Singer and former American Idol contestant Kimberley Locke is 44 years old.
-Actress Kate Levering (“Drop Dead Diva”) is 43 years old.
-Actress Nicole Beharie (“Sleepy Hollow”) is 37 years old.
+Actor Jason Marsden (Ally McBeal) is 47 years old.
+Actor Danica McKellar (The Wonder Years) is 47 years old.
+47. Actor Nicholas Gonzalez (The OC) is 46 years old.
+American Idol singer and former contestant Kimberley Locke is 44 years old.
+Actor Kate Levering (Drop Dead Diva) is 43 years old.
+Actor Nicole Beharie (Sleepy Hollow) is 37 years old.
 Drummer Mark Pontius (Foster the People) is 37 years old.
 R-and-B singer Lloyd is 36 years old.
 Hot Chelle Rae guitarist Nash Overstreet is 36 years old.
-Actress Florence Pugh (“Little Women”) is 26 years old. .
+Actress Florence Pugh (Little Women) is 26.

 Sources